 - Serve over rice, topped with remaining peanuts/cilantro.

+For some reason, I am loving the taste of combining red curry paste and yellow curry paste in this!
+I’ve made it with both strictly red and strictly yellow and they’re both great as well.
 If you are a curry lover, PLEASE PLEASE PLEASE make yourself some homemade yellow curry paste.
-It's amazing.
+It’s amazing.
 This recipe uses familiar ingredients and works perfectly for quick last-minute batches of curry if you keep it in the freezer!

 For vegetarian/vegan option, just double check that your curry paste is compliant or make your own.
 Also, obviously, omit the fish sauce.